 Jewish Earth Week takes Tu b’Shvat to a whole new level.
-Jewish Earth Week takes place the week of Tu b’Shvat.
+The program takes place the week of Tu b’Shvat.
 It is being organized by students, Hillels, and other campus groups on multiple campuses this winter.
 Jewish Earth Week will feature speakers, actions and celebrations with local and international leaders, educators, and activists who are pursuing solutions to pressing global environmental issues.

-This year’s theme is “Living Waters”, and will focus on water scarcity and conservation, a growing threat which impacts billions.
-The goal is to encourage each community and campus to create a localized water optimization strategy to preserve and protect this invaluable resource.
+Every year we focus on another theme.
+Recent themes include “Living Waters”, and a focus on water scarcity and conservation, a growing threat which impacts billions.
+The goal was to encourage each community and campus to create a localized water optimization strategy to preserve and protect this invaluable resource.

-Jewish Earth Week’s sponsors include The Deanna and Allen Alevy Family and Jewish National Fund (list in formation).
+Jewish Earth Week’s sponsors include Whizin Center for the Jewish Future and The Deanna and Allen Alevy Family and JConnect.

 For more information visit:

 To bring Jewish Earth Week to your campus contact firstname.lastname@example.org.